Pre-sessional English Course

 Progression

-You can progress to further levels of University English, or onto Foundation, Undergraduate, Pre-Master’s or Postgraduate level courses in a wide range of academic subjects.
+You can progress to further levels of Pre-sessional English, or onto Foundation, Undergraduate, Pre-Master’s or Postgraduate level courses in a wide range of academic subjects.
+Your offer letter and Academic Advisors will be able to indicate the grade you need to aim for.

 Entry onto a Foundation, Undergraduate, Pre-Master’s or Postgraduate programme will also require appropriate academic qualifications.
 Please check the specific language and academic entry requirements of the course.